-In general, the Salem R-80 School District has no obligation to provide a free, appropriate public
+In general, the St. Charles R-VI School District has no obligation to provide a free, appropriate

-education (FAPE) or special education and related services to any student enrolled in a private school
+public education (FAPE) or special education and related services to any student enrolled in a private

-by his or her parents.
-The district will expend a proportionate amount of its IDEA Part B funds on
+school by his or her parents.
+The district will expend a proportionate amount of its IDEA Part B

 Parents of a student previously enrolled in the district who choose to unilaterally place the student